LyzandeR/tableHTML/README.md

 ## Overview

-This is a package for creating easily CSS-ible HTML tables, which are compatible with R shiny.
+This is a package for creating easily CSS-ible HTML tables.
+The tables are compatible with any application that uses HTML / CSS.
+The package has successfully been tested with:

+* Shiny
+* Rmarkdown
+* Microsoft Office

+The package follows the `tidyverse` philosophy and uses the pipe operator `%>%` to chain functions together.
+Apart from applying standard CSS to columns / rows, the package offers the ability to add CSS conditionally (e.g. like column colour ranks) and to create CSS files for shiny.

 ## Installation